-Visitors at the SCORE Center are welcome at any time.
+Visitors at Booker T. Washington Learning Center are welcome at any time.
 Please stop by the main office and receive a visitor's pass.

-Parents and guardians are required to come for intake with the student.
-This ensures that all parties are clear on the rules and expectations of the Score Center.
-Intakes are held by appointment on Thursdays at 9:30 am.
+Parents and guardians are required to come for orientation with the student.
+This ensures that all parties are clear on the rules and expectations.
+SCORE orientation is held by appointment on Thursdays at 9:30 am.
 Day Treatment orientation is scheduled by the Director of Day Treatment.

-To schedule a conference with your child's teachers, please contact Mr. Hicks.
+To schedule a conference with your child's teachers, please contact the school counselor.
 Students who have a team of people working to support them are more successful in our program.

-Because of the way the programs at the SCORE Center are structured, we do not have a PTO and our students do not participate in any fundraisers.
+Because of the way the programs at Booker T. Washington Learning Center are structured, we do not have a PTO and our students do not participate in any fundraisers.
 As a result, we rely heavily on the charity and goodwill of the community to supplement our budget for supplies and special programs.
 We have been blessed with donations of clothing, shoes, and other personal items for our students.
 We also have generous volunteers.

 Anyone who would like to donate to our PBIS program or future Thanksgiving meals, please contact the school at 336-634-3209.

-Many Score students have community support in place when they enroll at Score.
-The Score Center staff welcome all adults to the table in support of students.
+Many students have community support in place when they enroll at BTWLC.
+We welcome all adults to the table in support of students.
 It is not unusual for students to have outside behavioral/mental health counselors or group home counselors in the classroom, or for students to be pulled out of the classroom by court counselors or probation officers.
-The Score Center staff believe that each person has a role to play in successfully motivating, educating, and graduating students.
+We believe that each person has a role to play in successfully motivating, educating, and graduating students.
 We accommodate these visits with an attitude of flexibility and appreciation.
 We strive to maintain open lines of communication and include all stakeholders in IEP meetings, conferences, and behavioral concerns.

 PBIS = Positive Behavioral Intervention Support